coq/platform/README_macOS.md

 - MacPorts uses rsync transport - this is fast but can be an issue if you are behind a proxy.
 Using different transports is a bit complicated - e.g. one can use git or https zip download to get the package repository manually and point MacPorts to it, but then it won't update automatically.
 Homebrew uses git over https transport, which should work behind a proxy (if this doesn't work, not much else will work either).
 - MacPorts requires sudo rights to install software while Homebrew makes its target folder (`/usr/local`) writable to the current user.
 Some people say there are security issues with the Homebrew approach.
 See [Is Homebrew safe?](#is-homebrew-safe) below for a short presentation of the arguments.
 - Homebrew seems to be a bit more widely used with a bit broader package support than MacPorts, but for the Coq platform both work equally well.
 - MacPorts uses /opt/local as default installation folder, while Homebrew uses /usr/local as default folder.
 On a plain fresh macOS, /usr/local is typically empty, but other software seems to use the same folder.
 Since Homebrew requires that /usr/local is writable to the current user this can result in issues.
 You might have to make /usr/local recursively writable by the current user and possibly even reinstall all Homebrew packages to solve such issues.
-See [Homebrew issues and work arounds](#homebrew-issues-and-work-arounds) below.
+See [Homebrew issues and workarounds](#homebrew-issues-and-workarounds) below.
 The folder used by MacPorts seems to be exclusively used by MacPorts, so it does not have similar issues.
-Definitely when you decide to install Homebrew fresh, you should check if /usr/local is empty, and if not run `sudo chown -R ${USER}:admin /usr/local/*` before you install Homebrew.
+Definitely when you decide to install Homebrew fresh, you should check if `/usr/local` is empty, and if not run `sudo chown -R ${USER}:admin /usr/local/*` before you install Homebrew.
 - MacPorts ports use a dedicated text format for port description files - similar to opam.
 Homebrew by contrast uses arbitrary Ruby programs as package description.
 So MacPorts is possibly more structured while Homebrew is more flexible.

 ## Installing